georgeomics/UCBerkeley-CompBio-Skills-Seminar/Scripts/TESS-Demo.md

 * Genotype matrix
 * Geographic data (e.g. longitude and latitude)

+In this example dataset, we will be using data for ~25,000 SNPs from 170 *Arabidopsis thaliana* plants.

 ## Load Packages and Explore Data
 ### Load packages:
 ```{r, echo=FALSE}